Cutter & Buck on Shopify: Premium Golf & Corporate Polos

 Once those four decisions are made, every part of the integration that would be hard by hand is handled in the background.
 The headline capabilities — and the deep-dive help docs:

 - Pricing updates automatically every sync.
-Category-aware markups (a different multiplier on a $30 polo and a $260 puffer), tiered pricing by price band, decoration-fee bumps, and price floors all live in a single pricing rule.
-Whenever Cutter & Buck adjusts wholesale pricing your retail prices recalculate the next sync with margin intact.
-(Customizing fields with Liquid formulas →)
+Category-aware markups, tiered pricing, decoration-fee bumps, and price floors live in a single pricing rule.
+Whenever Cutter & Buck adjusts wholesale pricing, retail prices recalculate with margin intact.

-Cutter & BuckorCliquefor clean brand filtering), tags by category + program + gender (men's / women's) + decoration method + recycled-program flag, SKUs, barcodes, weights, and front + back + detail images all land in the right Shopify fields.
-(Mapping supplier fields to Shopify →) - Choose how each style shows up in your store.
-With nearly 200 colors in play across the catalog, this matters.
-One product per style with a color picker (clean for canonical Virtue Recycled polo hero pages), or one product per color (each color gets its own search-indexed product page).
+Cutter & BuckorClique), tags, SKUs, barcodes, weights, and images all land in the right Shopify fields. - Choose how each style shows up in your store.
+One product per style with a color picker (clean for canonical hero pages), or one product per color (each color gets its own search-indexed product page).
 Images stay with the right color either way.
-(Variant splitting →)

 Where the integration ends — and where the Cutter & Buck portal starts